 The oldest bone tools so far discovered are from the continent of Africa, these approximately dated to 1.5 million years ago.
 It is accepted that they appeared and the technology was developed there before any other geographic region.

-Provence: Atacameños, pre Inca peoples, Patagonia (Chile).
+Provence: Atacameños, pre-Inca peoples, Patagonia (Chile).
 Discovered between Chañaral north of Caldera.
 Caldera is a port city and commune in the Copiapó Province of the Atacama Region in northern Chile.
 Chañaral is a small coastal city and commune in the Atacama Region, Chile and capital of the Chañaral Province.
-The Atacama people, known as atacameños or atacamas are an indigenous people from the Atacama Desert and altiplano region in the north of Chile, Argentina and Southern Bolivia.
+The Atacama people, known as atacameños or atacama, are an indigenous people from the Atacama Desert and altiplano region in the north of Chile, Argentina and Southern Bolivia.

 Etching marks on the polished surface of this awl denotes a form of decoration or alternatively from when the bone was cut to shape, this yet has to be determined, however, these markings are the signature of the ancient producing the artefact, characteristics of the Atacameños culture that produced it.